• start here

 Top + bottom layers

-Patagonia’s climate is wild and moody, so a versatile layering system is absolutely essential for comfort and safety across the variable terrain and elevation of the W and O. Here’s what I’d recommend to stay dry, warm, and sun-protected through it all!
+Patagonia’s climate is wild and moody, so a versatile layering system is absolutely essential for comfort and safety across variable conditions.
+Here’s what I’d recommend to stay dry, warm, and sun-protected through it all!

 👉🏼 Need help building a layering system that actually works?
 Read my outdoor layering guide for tips on choosing base layers, insulation, and outer shells.